 A significant portion of our revenues today comes from small and medium-sized businesses.
 These customers may be more susceptible to negative impact from economic downturns (including short- to intermediate-term economic disruption caused by catastrophic events such as the COVID-19 pandemic) than larger, more established businesses as these businesses typically have fewer financial resources than larger entities.
-For example, the economic downturn resulting from the COVID-19 pandemic has decreased technology spending for certain customers and segments of the economy, and could adversely affect demand for our offerings and harm our business and results of operations.
 As the majority of our customers pay for our subscriptions through credit and debit cards, weakness in certain segments of the credit markets and in the U.S. and global economies has resulted in and may in the future result in increased numbers of rejected credit and debit card payments and business failures, which could materially affect our business by increased customer default or cancellations.
 If small and medium-sized businesses experience financial hardship or declare bankruptcy as a result of a weak economy or for any other reason, the overall demand for our subscriptions could be materially and adversely affected.

-If we are not able to manage our inventory levels effectively, we may experience excess inventory levels, inventory obsolescence, or shortages of inventory that could adversely affect our results of operations.
+If we are not able to manage our inventory levels and purchase commitments effectively, we may experience excess inventory levels, inventory obsolescence, or shortages of inventory that could adversely affect our results of operations.

-Our vendor-supplied on-premise appliances and end-point devices have lead times of up to several months for delivery and are built based on our estimates of future demand.
+Our vendor-supplied on-premise devices and end-point devices frequently have lead times of several months for delivery and are built based on our estimates of future demand.
 Our ability to accurately forecast demand is affected by many factors, including an increase or decrease in customer demand for our products and services, changes in consumer preferences, market acceptance of new product and service introductions by us and our competitors, levels of inventory held by channel partners, sales promotional activities by us or our competitors, and unanticipated changes in general market demand and macro-economic conditions.
 In addition, because we rely on third-party contract manufacturers and other vendors for the supply of our devices and components, our inventory levels are subject to the conditions regarding the timing of purchase orders and delivery dates not within our control.

 It is likely that from time to time we will have either an excess or shortage of product inventory.
-For example, in response to supply chain disruptions associated with COVID-19, we have increased our inventory levels in recent periods to maintain a higher balance of inventory in anticipation of our customer's and partner's needs.
-Inventory levels in excess of customer demand may result in inventory write-down charges, the sale of inventory at discounted prices, and other actions, which may cause our gross margin to decline and harm our reputation and brand.
+For example, in recent periods, we have increased our inventory levels and non-cancelable purchase commitments to third party contract manufacturers and other suppliers to mitigate supply disruptions caused by component shortages, longer lead times and increased transportation uncertainty.
+These increased levels may result in write-down charges from excess or obsolete inventory, charges from excess purchase commitments, the sale of inventory at discounted prices, and other actions, which may cause our gross margin to decline and harm our reputation and brand.
 Conversely, insufficient levels of inventory may negatively affect relations with customers.
 For instance, our customers rely upon our ability to meet committed delivery dates, and any disruption in the supply of our services could result in loss of customers or harm to our ability to attract new customers.
 Retailers may elect to return any unsold inventory without any penalty, which could result in excess inventory charges.
 Any of these factors could have a material adverse effect on our business, financial condition or results of operations.